 HOW TO GET TO KAWHAGAN ISLAND

 To reach Kawhagan Island, you’ll have to book a full day of island hopping tour to Sugba Lagoon, Kawhagan Island, and Pamomoan Island.
-This epic tour also includes lunch and you’ll get all of this for less than $20 USD.
+This epic tour also includes lunch!

 WHAT TO EXPECT AT KAWHAGAN SANDBAR